kekker/demo/content/docs/scenarios/basic-deal.md

 # "Hello, World!"
 ___
-## "Basic Deal" scenario shows the simplest case of a transaction among nodes.
+## Basic Deal scenario shows the simplest case of a transaction among nodes.

 The participant called Sender initiates deal at the first node.
 The second participant called Receiver detects deal initiating at the other node.